chipchap31/codeadvisor/README.md

 ### In the future
 - I want to allow students to see the code straight away from the project itself, rathen than being redirected to Github.
 - I want to give the students the ability to save a certain projects.
 - I want to give the students to add online resources as a list or when they typed a link it would be highlighted and clickable.
+- I will get students to validate their email.
+- I will give the students the ability to recover their password via random code, possibly a string of random letters or numbers.

 ## Technologies used